blobtoshi/blobchain/README.md

 2. Edge function verifies the on-chain proof against the active node.
 3. Edge function uses the Solana mint authority key to mint or burn SPL tokens.

 Custodial keys can't live in a decentralized client, so this piece runs server-side.
-Required secrets are managed in Lovable Cloud.
+Required secrets are managed in Supabase.

 ---